arichardson/convert2qt5signalslot/README.md

 ###stddef.h not found

+This should be fixed in the current version since "<CLANG_LIBRARY_DIR>/clang/<CLANG_VERSION_STRING>/include" gets added to the include paths automatically.

+It will break of you compile convert2qt5signalslot on one system and then run it on another where CLANG_LIBRARY_DIR does not match.

-If it complains that stddef.h is not found you should make sure that the compiler builtin headers are found in `$PREFIX/lib/clang/<version>/include`.
+In order to fix this you should make sure that the compiler builtin headers are found in `<path-to-tool-binary>/../lib/clang/<version>/include`.
 If that is not the case you can do e.g. `ln -s /usr/lib64/clang $PREFIX/lib/clang`.
 Note that clang tools always search in `lib` even if the distribution uses `lib64`.